 8. Albert Hall Museum

 Housing the ultimate charms of Royal Rajasthan, the Albert Hall Museum is considered as the finest gallery in Jaipur.
-This veritable museum was designed by Colonel Sir Swinton Jacob in February 21, 1887 to impress King Edward VI and currently includes more than 24,930 exhibits.
+This veritable museum was designed by Colonel Sir Swinton Jacob on February 21, 1887, to impress King Edward VI and currently includes more than 24,930 exhibits.

 150 Per Person for Foreign Tourists and Rs.
 20 for Indian Tourists